 If you can’t afford to pay your car insurance off in full, then have a scout about for a 0% spending credit card, or at the very least a low APR one, making sure your repayments are big enough to clear it in time.

-Anyone else get frustrated when your renewals quote double last year and sticking your details in as a new customer lowers by half?
+Anyone else get frustrated when your renewals quote doubled last year and sticking your details in as a new customer lowers by half?
 Yep, we’ve all been there.

-Use price comparison sites, call around for some over quotes then call your insurer directly and haggle, if they match it, or better beat it, you’re quids in!
+Use price comparison sites, call around for some comparable car insurance quotes then call your insurer directly and haggle, if they match it, or better beat it, you’re quids in!

 Use price compassion sites to get an idea of how much your premium should be.
 This gives you a good idea or base range to then haggle with your own insurance company first or switch if the quotes are a lot cheaper.

-You may think that third party is the cheapest option because it offers the lesser cover, but you couldn’t be more wrong.
+You may think that a third party is the cheapest option because it offers a lesser cover, but you couldn’t be more wrong.